prantikseal/proof-of-work-ideas-bot/README.md

 # Proof of Work Ideas Bot

+A simple discord bot with slash commands in discord and here they are categorized inside slash commands.

 ## Features ✨

 For the Features the bot would be able to generate Ideas in the following Niche's